Enigma-52/Login-API/README.md

 ## Usage

-- Users can login through `/api/login`.
+- Users can login through the `/api/login`.
-- Users can logout through `/api/logout`.
+- Users can logout through the `/api/logout`.
 - Inactivity timer of 2 minutes after Login

 ## Directory Structure